Fleckism/SecurityPlus/My linked notes/threat.md

 **threat exploits a vulnerability and can damage or destroy an asset**.

-#threat : a **threat** is a potential negative action or event facilitated by a [[vulnerability]] that results in an unwanted impact to a computer system or application.
+ **threat** is a potential negative action or event facilitated by a [[vulnerability]] that results in an unwanted impact to a computer system or application.